larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 }
 ```

-The above endpoint will respond with a the block data for that specific block number.
+The above endpoint will respond with the block data for that specific block number.
 The table below lists the attributes that will be included in the response from this endpoint.

 | Parameter | Description |
 | --- | --- |